Updated: September 08, 2020 at 4:07PM

 - Visitors may be asked to complete a health symptom questionnaire upon arrival at certain events.

-- Visitors to campus are required to wear face coverings at all times inside campus buildings, or outdoors when a physical distance of 6 feet cannot be maintained.
-For those visitors who don’t have a mask, cloth masks can be purchased at the Hammes Bookstore or in the Morris Inn.
+- Visitors to campus are required to wear face coverings at all times.
+Cloth masks can be purchased at the Hammes Bookstore or in the Morris Inn.

 - Any visitor to campus must follow physical distancing protocols, maintaining 6 feet of physical distance to the extent possible at all times.